Gig economy

 From your second year of trading, HMRC may ask you to make payments on account.
 These are estimates of what your tax bill will be at the end of the tax year, based on the previous tax year’s tax return – be sure to set aside enough money to pay them (if you need to).

-If you do not complete your tax return correctly or on time you may have to pay a penalty.
+If you do not complete your tax return correctly or submit it on time you may have to pay a penalty.

-If you have self-employment income, it is usually necessary to complete a tax return even where your total level of income means that there is no tax or NIC due (unless all your self-employment income is fully covered by the trading allowance).
-You can find the thresholds for tax and NIC on our Tax and NIC rates and bands page.
+If you have self-employment income, it is usually necessary to complete a tax return even where your total level of income means that there is no tax or National Insurance contributions due (unless all your self-employment income is fully covered by the trading allowance).
+You can find the thresholds for tax and National Insurance contributions (NIC) on our Tax and NIC rates and bands page.

-If you are self-employed then you may need to pay Class 2 and Class 4 NIC.
-We cover when you may need to pay this, including why you may want to pay Class 2 NIC voluntarily, on our page NIC for the self-employed.
+If you are self-employed then you may need to pay Class 4 National Insurance contributions or you may choose to pay Class 2 National Insurance contributions voluntarily.
+We cover when you may need to pay Class 4 National Insurance contributions and why you may want to pay Class 2 National Insurance contributions voluntarily, on our page National Insurance for the self-employed.

 Registering as self-employed

-We cover how and when to register in detail on our page, Self-employment: registering for tax and NIC.
+We cover how and when to register in detail on our page, Self-employment: registering for tax and National Insurance contributions.

-Once you have registered, HMRC will send you a Unique Taxpayer Reference (UTR) which is your reference for the tax return system.
-If you are going to complete your tax return online, you will also need government gateway log-in details so that you can access HMRC’s online services system.
+If you have not registered for self assessment before then once you have registered, HMRC will send you a Unique Taxpayer Reference (UTR) which is your reference for the tax return system.
+If you are going to complete your self assessment tax return online, you will also need log-in details so that you can access HMRC’s online services system.

 We also explain what to do if you are already in the self assessment system but aren’t registered as self-employed on our page Self-employment: registering for tax and NIC.

-If you are already in the self assessment system and are already registered as self-employed but in a different trade sector to your gig work (for example, you are a builder but start driving for Uber in the evenings), you do not need to register your self-employment again, but when you complete your tax return, you will need to state you have two different trades (by completing two sets of self-employment pages/sections) and include details on each trade separately.
+If you are already in the self assessment system and are already registered as self-employed but in a different trade sector to your gig work (for example, you are a builder but start driving for Uber in the evenings), you do not need to register your self-employment again, but when you complete your self assessment tax return, you will need to state you have two different trades (by completing two sets of self-employment pages/sections) and include details for each trade separately.
+We cover this in the section below Filling in your self assessment tax return.
 For more information see our guidance on having more than one self-employment trade (sometimes called multiple trades).

 Deadlines